 I love to learn words from different languages that capture a dimension of reality for which we have no perfect analogy in English.
 It reminds me that reality – dimensions of emotional or natural phenomena – are more extensive than what often we can capture in language.
-Yesterday my daughter shared with me some words from her personal dictionary of favorite words.
-First of all, it made me laugh that she has such a dictionary because when I was in high school I also had a personal dictionary of favorite words, a fact I never shared with her.
-It always amazes me how all kinds of subtle behaviors are passed from one generation to another.
+My daughter once shared with me some words from her personal dictionary of favorite words.
+First of all, it made me laugh that she has such a dictionary because when I was in high school, I also had a personal dictionary of my favorite words, a fact I never shared with her.
+It always amazes me how all kinds of subtle behaviors pass from one generation to another.

 One word I learned from her is the Japanese word “ikigai.”